neverRare/stick-docs/features.md

 This could prevent integer overflow, division by zero, and out of bound error.

 ## Implicit generics

+> As well as here, I'm having reconsideration here.

 Every parameter would be implicitly generic.